coosmos/coosmos.github.io/_posts/2025-07-24-PostMid-Term.md

     Learn Quantities

-These were part of the planned deliverables for Weeks 1–4, and despite some delays, they’re now complete and functional.
+These were part of the planned deliverables for Weeks 1–4, and despite some delays, these activites are functional.
 In the next phase (remaining ~30 days), I plan to do the following:
 <br>